About Us

 The Facts

 The public statistics captured by various organizations and/or groups regarding human trafficking are chronically under-reported.
-Every 30 secs someone is being trafficked and it denies freedom to over 30 million adults and over 13 million children around the world.
+Every 30 secs someone is being trafficked and it denies freedom to over 50 million adults and over 20 million children around the world.
+These numbers are chronically under reported and more than ever with the open borders the numbers are staggering.
 The average age a teen enters the sex trade is between 12-14 years of age.
 Many are runaways and were sexually abused.
 We have seen on the West Side 9-year-old girls being trafficked.
 We work with pregnant human trafficking victims who fear having prenatal care because they self-medicate with illicit drugs.
-Our nonjudgmental approach allows us to connect them to Primary Care One for prenatal services.
+Our nonjudgmental approach allows us to connect them to Primary Care One for prenatal services, Mt Carmel Street Outreach for General Medicine, and Central Outreach for their sexual health.

-This criminal industry makes over $150 billion internationally annually and over $32 billion is generated in the United States.
+This criminal industry makes Trillions of dollars internationally annually and it is mostly generated in the United States.
 The perpetrators rarely get prosecuted.
-They are members of an elite squad of high-ranking officials from judges, attorneys, law enforcement agencies, sport league owners, senators, physicians, pastors, school principals, and billionaires from famous corporations fueling this crime against humanity.
+They are members of an elite squad of high-ranking officials from judges, attorneys, law enforcement agencies, Music Moguls, sport league owners, senators, physicians, pastors, school principals, and billionaires from famous corporations fueling this crime against humanity.

 No matter where you live, human trafficking is happening nearby or even in your backyard.
 It exists inside and outside of the United States.
 It exists in the four corners of Ohio.
 However, on Sullivant Ave located on the Columbus West Side it has become the epicenter of human and drug trafficking and other types of criminal activities.
 According to the U.S. Constitution, the 13th Amendment abolished slavery in 1865, yet the current number of human trafficking victims is much higher than both the Atlantic Slave Trade and all the death in wars combined.